Michael Boulware: Coaching

-2015, 2017 assistant football and softball coach at Cardinal Newman High School
+In 2015, he was an assistant football coach at Cardinal Newman High School.
+He joined the staff of his alma mater, Spring Valley High School, as a safeties and linebackers coach in 2018.

 Family

-He has a wife, Jessica who was a pitcher for the Florida State University softball team.
-She was named an All-American.
+His wife Jessica is a former pitcher for the Florida State University softball team, and was named an All-American.
 They were married in 2004.
 They have a son, Michael Jr, and a daughter, Aspen.

 His nephew Tyler Wilson plays international soccer for Puerto Rico.